Letting your property

 Preparation and administration of inventory

 Before the commencement of any Tenancy a full Inventory and Schedule of Condition of the property and any fixtures, fittings and furnishings is prepared.
 The Inventory is produced to validate the condition of a property upon the vacating of the premises at the termination of an agreement.
 Providing protection for both the Landlord and the Tenant.
 The inventory is an important item; one poorly prepared could possibly result in additional repair expenses to the Landlord in the event of a dispute.
 If no inventory or schedule of condition is performed on a property it is very difficult for a landlord to make deductions for any reparations, as there is not enough substantial evidence should the tenant dispute the deduction.
 Basically it would be a case of ‘your word against theirs.’
 Most agents will usually undertake a written inventory, it is difficult to accurately record the condition of a property using simply text, as one may interpret something differently to someone else and disputes can easily arise.
-With this in mind we take a different approach by taking a full digital photographic and digital video of all aspects of the property, you cannot dispute these images.
-‘A picture paints a thousand words,’ a tenant really can’t argue with any decisions made!
-On, or before the day the tenant moves into the property a member of staff will go to the property and photograph and sometimes video the entire property inside and out, adding narratives where necessary.
-The images are then recorded to a compact disc using a laptop computer at the property; a duplicate disc is also produced.
+With this in mind we take a different approach by taking a full digital photographic and digital video of all aspects of the property.
+On the day, or just before, the tenant moves into the property, a member of staff will go to the property and photograph and sometimes video the entire property inside and out, adding narratives where necessary.
+The images are then recorded to a CD using a laptop computer at the property; a duplicate disc is also produced.
 The tenant then reviews the pictures and video; both copies of the CD are then signed by the tenant, one is retained by the tenant the other is held on file.
-In addition to this a declaration by the tenant is completed to the effect that they accept in full the contents of the disc as evidence of the condition and state of the property at the commencement of the tenancy.
+In addition to this the tenant will complete a declaration to the effect that they accept in full the contents of the disc as evidence of the condition and state of the property at the commencement of the tenancy.